Harshith1702/leetcode-discord-reporter/README.md

 In class one day, our sir mentioned a student from another campus who had built something really cool — a script on his local PC that sent his daily LeetCode solved problem links to the college Discord server (where we're supposed to post daily) with just a single button click.
 Sir was genuinely impressed, said he only found out about it a few days later.

 That story stayed with me.
-I took that same idea and pushed it a step further — no button, no local PC, fully automated on the cloud.
-Every night at 10:15 PM it just runs, whether my PC is on or not.
+I took that same idea and pushed it a step further — no button, no local PC.
+Mine just runs automatically every night at 10:15 PM and posts on its own, whether my PC is on or not.

 Respect to that guy for the inspiration. 🙏